 ]

-As you see, there are the image fields in each JSON data.
+As you can see, there are image fields in each JSON data.
 So, we need to add the image files to the assets/logos folder.
-You can get those files from our GitHub https://github.com/didinj/flutter-android-ios-tutorial.git or you can get your own image files.
-Next, we need to register those assets to the pubspec.yaml file.
-Open and edit pubspec.yaml file then adds these lines of YAML code after the uses-material-design line.
+You can get those files from our GitHub https://github.com/didinj/flutter-android-ios-tutorial.git, or you can get your image files.
+Next, we need to register those assets in the pubspec.yaml file.
+Open and edit pubspec.yaml file, then adds these lines of YAML code after the uses-material-design line.

 # The following section is specific to Flutter.